Ever felt like you’ve come to a standstill in your language learning?

 You see, in language learning — and probably in any learning — the learning curve over time isn’t linear.

 In the beginning, you always learn a lot because you know almost nothing of the language.
 Everything you see and hear is new!
 You spend most of your learning time on new things.

 But then, gradually, progress slows down because you have to use what you’ve already learned to learn new stuff.
 That is: you spend less and less time on new things.

-To make a language stick, you have to see, hear or speak it again on a regular basis.
-This obviously takes up time.
+To make a language stick, you have to see, hear, or speak it again regularly.
+This takes up time.
 Time you were using almost exclusively for learning new stuff when you had just embarked on your language journey.